-Application Process – Year 6 students are required to apply online by downloading the Expression of Interest form, submit a portfolio and attend a practical workshop assessment, prior to the selection process.
+Application Process – Year 6 students are required to apply online by:

 Frequently asked Q&As are available to view via the enrolments page.

-Specialist and Enrichment Program expression of interest forms are located at the back of the brochure.
+Specialist and Enrichment Program expression of interest forms are also located at the back of the brochure.